Windy Willow Farm Brings Agritourism To Northfield

 “It’s completely crazy to think that last year, I was out here baling hay,” she said.

-Colleen’s daughter Ashley manages the store at Windy Willow, working on the same land she where she grew up.READ MORE: Record Gas Prices Are Forcing Minnesotans To Rethink Summer Travel
+Colleen’s daughter Ashley manages the store at Windy Willow, working on the same land she where she grew up.READ MORE: Viking Cruises To Launch 71-Day Cruise From Duluth To Antarctica

 “I feel like it feels more homey actually, and now we’re not surrounded by a field.
 We have all this stuff up here which is really exciting,” Ashley said.